Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas,

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas

-If you elected to follow these suggestions then payment per item would also be electronically managed to pay the weavers per item.
-Which again will reduce your financial investment of inventory of products on hand.
+If you elected to follow these suggestions, then payment per item would also be electronically managed to pay the weavers per item.
+Which again will reduce your financial investment in the inventory of products on hand.
 Payments are also a point you need to take into consideration, how will you pay the Weavers?

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas

 The most important factor for us to be able to move forward is to figure out what pricing would cost for each strap to be produced.
-Could you give me an example of the straps you sent in the cost of the photo at the base price?
-If the thread count is increased what the cost would be?
+Could you give me an example of the straps you sent, including the cost of the photo at the base price?
+If the thread count is increased, what would the cost be?

-As an example, if we wanted to order 600 straps, 100 of 6 different styles, what would that cost (cost per strap or is it cost per certain number?).
+As an example, if we wanted to order 600 straps, 100 of 6 different styles, what would that cost (cost per strap or is it cost per certain number)?
 If we wanted to order 6,000 straps, 1,000 of 6 different styles, what would that cost?
 Thanks so much for your help on this.
-This is very new to us and we’re trying to figure it all out.
-I really appreciate your help!
+This is very new to us, and we’re trying to figure it all out.
+I appreciate your help!

 More education for you, quantity makes no difference to the Weavers.
 You will need to kind of let go of the American Manufacturing point of view.
 I will explain the production process.
 I go to Rosa or any weaving Co-Op we work with and ask for 600 straps, the Co-Op then asks the woman in the co-op to produce each piece.
 The time is, all the same, to produce 1 or 1000 as far a labor and materials are concerned as this is not an assembly line.